-In the course of required duties, vehicles may have to operate in grassed areas within 67.5 metres (225 feet) of a runway edge or 36m (120 ft) of a taxiway edge.
+In the course of required duties, vehicles may have to operate in the Runway Protected Area (RPA), grassed areas within 67.5 metres (225 feet) of a runway edge or 36m (120 ft) of a taxiway edge.
 Authorization from ATS is required to operate within these areas.
 When directed by ATS to hold short of a runway or taxiway in grassed areas, the driver must hold short no closer than 67.5 metres (225 feet) from a runway edge or 36m (120 ft) from a taxiway edge.